koleaby4/dom-designs/README.md

-## Requirements
+## User Stories

-   1. Requirements have beed tracked [in issues part](https://github.com/koleaby4/dom-designs/issues?utf8=%E2%9C%93&q=is%3Aissue) of GitHub project page
+All user stories have beed tracked using GitHub's [issues section](https://github.com/koleaby4/dom-designs/issues?utf8=%E2%9C%93&q=is%3Aissue), which is a lightweight equivalent of [Jira](https://www.atlassian.com/software/jira), <br>
+which is widely used for planning and tracking software development activities.

+By default all tickets represent user stories.<br>
+Example of a user story: [Build 'Testimonials' section for mobile view](https://github.com/koleaby4/dom-designs/issues/16)

+Only tickets with 'bug' label, represent defects in code, which have been found during testing.
+Example of a bug: [Contacts section is misaligned in IE11](https://github.com/koleaby4/dom-designs/issues/24)

+Additional labels have been introduced to help categorising and filtering tasks:
-   2. Non-functional requirements are marked [by NFR label](https://github.com/koleaby4/dom-designs/issues?utf8=%E2%9C%93&q=label%3ANFR)
+   1. Non-functional requirements are marked [by NFR label](https://github.com/koleaby4/dom-designs/issues?utf8=%E2%9C%93&q=label%3ANFR)
-   3. Accessibility stories are marled [by a11y label](https://github.com/koleaby4/dom-designs/issues?q=is%3Aissue+label%3Aa11y)
+   1. Accessibility stories are marled [by a11y label](https://github.com/koleaby4/dom-designs/issues?q=is%3Aissue+label%3Aa11y)

-   4. Performance considerations
+Performance considerations
+      1. At the first stage of the project we want to [limit size of images to 300Kb](https://github.com/koleaby4/dom-designs/issues/30)
-      1. Different resolution images used for mobile and desktops
+      2. In the future, we want different resolution images to be used used for [mobile](https://github.com/koleaby4/dom-designs/issues/3) and [desktops](https://github.com/koleaby4/dom-designs/issues/4)
-      2. Until this is implemented - limit image size to 1MB
       3. Loading of javascript libraries is [deferred](https://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html)